edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedHybrid.md

     *Run the EdgeX containers and then stop the service container that you are going to work on - in this case the virtual device service container.*

     !!!
 Note
-        These notes assume you are working with the EdgeX Ireland release.
+        These notes assume you are working with the EdgeX Minnesota or later release.
 It also assumes you have downloaded the appropriate Docker Compose file and have named it `docker-compose.yml` so you don't have to specify the file name each time you run a Docker Compose command.
 Some versions of EdgeX may require other or additional containers to run.

     !!!
 Tip
         You can also use the EdgeX Compose Builder tool to create a custom Docker Compose file with just the services you want.
-See the [Compose Builder documentation](./Ch-GettingStartedDockerUsers.md#generate-a-custom-docker-compose-file) on and checkout the [Compose Builder tool in GitHub](https://github.com/edgexfoundry/edgex-compose/tree/main/compose-builder).
+See the [Compose Builder documentation](./Ch-GettingStartedDockerUsers.md#generate-a-custom-docker-compose-file) on and checkout the [Compose Builder tool in GitHub](https://github.com/edgexfoundry/edgex-compose/tree/{{version}}/compose-builder).

 3. Run the command below to confirm that all the containers have started and that the virtual device container is no longer running.
     ``` bash